AndreaCirilloAC/ramazon/README.md

 ##What Ramazon takes care of

 * establish a connection
-* modify .txt to add R Cran Server
+* modify sources.list to add R Cran Server
 * Install an update version of R
 * Install R Studio Server
 * Remove Example page from R studio Server